carlfranklin/GesturePak2V1/GesturePakRecorder/GesturePakRecorder/README.txt

 Click the "Test" button to test your gesture.

-If you'd like to test ALL of the gestures in the \\Documents\\GesturePak folder (where gestures are saved by default), run the GestureTester.sln project.
+If you'd like to test ALL of the gestures in the \\Documents\\GesturePak folder (where gestures are saved by default), run the GestureTester project.
 This app is a great sample of how you can match against gestures in your own apps.